hazelcast/hazelcast/README.md

 To configure your cluster to use EC2 auto-discovery, follow the below steps:

-- Add the *hazelcast-cloud.jar* dependency to your project.
+- Add the *hazelcast-aws.jar* dependency to your project.
 Note that it is also bundled inside *hazelcast-all.jar*.
-The Hazelcast cloud module does not depend on any other third party modules.
+The Hazelcast aws module does not depend on any other third party modules.
 - Disable join over multicast and TCP/IP by setting the `enabled` attribute of the `multicast` element to "false", and set the `enabled` attribute of the `tcp-ip` element to "false".
 - Set the `enabled` attribute of the `aws` element to "true".
 - Within the `aws` element, provide your credentials (access and secret key), your region, etc.